Alpen Rose

 Alpen Rose (アルペンローゼ, Arupen Rōze) is a shōjo manga series created by Michiyo Akaishi.
-The story was adapted into an anime by Tatsunoko Productions in 1985, with character designs by Akemi Takada.
+The story was adapted into an anime titled Alpine Rose by Tatsunoko Production in 1985, with character designs by Akemi Takada.

 Summary

-Lundi is a young boy who lives with his aunt and uncle in Switzerland in the early 1930s.
-One day while walking around the Alps, Lundi finds a little girl who is the only survivor of a plane crash and has lost all her memories.
-She is named Jeudi by his uncle and both of them are raised together.
-As they grow up together, Jeudi and Lundi develop a deep friendship for each other...
+Randy is a young boy who lives with his aunt and uncle in Switzerland in the early 1930s.
+One day while walking around the Alps, Randy finds a little girl who is the only survivor of a plane crash and has lost all her memories.
+She is named Jeudi by him and both of them are raised together.
+As they grow up together, Jeudi and Randy develop a deep friendship for each other...

 A few years later Jeudi wants to find her past.
-Her only clue is a song that she is constantly hearing in her head, a song called Alpen Rose.
-At the time of World War II, Jeudi and Lundi set on a journey to discover Jeudi's past and in the process learn the depth of the love they have for each other.
+Her only clue is a song that she is constantly hearing in her head, a song called "Alpen Rose".
+At the time of World War II, Jeudi and Randy set on a journey to discover Jeudi's past and in the process learn the depth of the love they have for each other.